In partnership with

 Chief Scientist and Head of Research and Evaluation

-Michael is Chief Scientist and Head of Research, Evaluation and Social Action at the Behavioural Insights Team.
+Michael is Chief Scientist and Director of Research, Evaluation and Social Action at the Behavioural Insights Team.
 His team supports BIT’s policy work through the design and analysis of randomised controlled trials, as well as the use of quasi-experimental methods and data science.
-The team also leads a series of trials encouraging charitable donations, volunteering, and social action.
+The team also leads a series of trials encouraging social action, social cohesion and social mobility working with charities, schools, universities, and government departments.

-Michael is an Associate Fellow of the Blavatnik School of Government, where he teaches Behavioural Science and Policy.
-He is an affiliate of the Harvard Behavioral Insights Group, and in the 2016-17 academic year will also be teaching field experimental design at the University of Bristol.
+Michael is a Reader in Public Policy at the Policy Institute at King’s College London, an Associate Fellow of the Blavatnik School of Government, where he teaches Behavioural Science and Policy, and an affiliate of the Harvard Behavioral Insights Group.
+Since 2016 he teaches field experimental design at the University of Bristol, and on BIT’s Executive Education Programme with Warwick Business School.

 He holds an MSc in Economics and Public Policy, and a PhD in Economics, both from the University of Bristol.
 His PhD research focused on the application of Behavioural Science to Charitable Fundraising.
 He previously taught Public Policy Analysis at the University of Bristol, and worked as a Teaching Fellow at the University of Bath, and has completed post-doctoral research at the Harvard Kennedy School of Government.